Mental Health 101

 What is a pathological liar?

-A pathological liar tells lies that are persistent, often excessive, and frequently out of proportion to any benefit the lie might bring.
-Clinicians and researchers sometimes use the older terms pseudologia fantastica or mythomania to describe the same pattern.
-The stories can be dramatic and detailed, and the person may repeat them for a long time, occasionally to the point where they seem to believe the lies themselves.
+A pathological liar tells lies that are persistent, excessive, and frequently out of proportion to any benefit the lie might bring.
+Clinicians and researchers sometimes use the older terms pseudologia fantastica or mythomania for the same pattern.
+The stories can be dramatic and detailed, and the person may repeat them for years, occasionally to the point where they seem to believe the lies themselves.

-This distinction matters.
-Labeling someone a pathological liar in casual conversation is very different from a licensed clinician assessing why a person lies and whether an underlying condition is present.
-Only a qualified professional can make that call.
+Because there is no official diagnostic checklist for pathological lying, calling someone a pathological liar in casual conversation is very different from a licensed clinician assessing why a person lies and whether an underlying condition explains it.
+Only a qualified professional can make that call, and the diagnostic picture is covered in more detail further down.

 Pathological lying vs. white lies vs. compulsive lying

 Almost everyone tells small social lies.
 Saying you love a gift you find ugly, or that you are fine when you are having a rough day, are ordinary white lies.
-They are usually harmless, situational, and told to smooth a social moment or spare someone's feelings.
-That is not pathological lying.
+They are situational, usually harmless, and told to smooth a social moment or spare someone's feelings.
+That is a long way from pathological lying: research on everyday deception suggests most adults average roughly three lies a day, while people who identify as pathological liars report around ten.

 Compulsive lying and pathological lying are often used interchangeably, and the line between them is genuinely blurry.
 Many people draw the distinction this way: a compulsive liar lies out of habit or an internal urge, often reflexively and about small things, and may feel uncomfortable telling the truth.
 A pathological liar tends to lie in a more pervasive and sometimes elaborate way, occasionally without any obvious external motive, and the lies can be more damaging over time.

 In practice, what separates a concerning pattern from normal fibbing is frequency, scale, and consequences.
-When lying is chronic, hard to stop, causes distress or harm, and continues even when the truth would serve the person better, it moves into the territory people mean when they say pathological.
+When lying is chronic, hard to stop, causes distress or harm, and continues even when the truth would serve the person better, it has moved into the territory people mean when they say pathological.

 Signs of a pathological liar

 No single sign confirms pathological lying, and everyone occasionally exaggerates.
-What stands out is a durable pattern rather than one incident.
-The following signs tend to appear together and persist over time.
+What stands out is a durable pattern rather than one incident; in survey research, most people who identified as pathological liars said the pattern had lasted longer than six months, and over half said more than five years.
+The following signs tend to appear together and persist.

 • The lies are frequent and often unnecessary, including situations where honesty would cost nothing.